 - Your completed Chinese visa application

-Once your application and other documents have been submitted, the turnaround time for processing your visa may take about a month, though there are express or even same day rush options for those willing to pay additional fees.
+Once your application and other documents have been submitted, the turnaround time for processing your visa may take about a month.
+However, there are express or even same-day rush options for those willing to pay additional fees.

 Types of Chinese Travel Visas

-We hope by sharing some of this information that we have brought some clarity to anyone who may have been feeling a little overwhelmed by the Chinese visa application process.
+By sharing some of this information, we hope that we have brought some clarity to anyone who may have been feeling a little overwhelmed by the Chinese visa application process.
 Don’t worry – your trip will be worth the effort.